There are many boards available now.

 The Python examples are excellent, and you can add comments.

-The Raspberry Pi ships with Thorny IDE for Python.
+The Raspberry Pi ships with Thonny IDE for Python.

 It has a feature to allow it to point to other REPL.